with Jeremy Westcott –

 The eyes of our heart.
 It is absolutely key that we develop our imagination.

-Our western culture and education system have trained us out of using (and valuing) our imagination.
-Our imagination was given to us by God so that we could see what He is doing.
-So that we could see visions, see dreams, see the heavenly realms, on the screen of our imagination.
+Our western culture and education system have trained us to neither use nor value our imagination.
+But our imagination was given to us by God so that we could see what He is doing; so that we could see visions, see dreams, see the heavenly realms, on the screen of our imagination.
 We need to learn how to use it again and train it so that it grows and develops.

 Our mind, conscious and subconscious, is where the storage programs are.
 Here we find our memories, the things God has said to us, and belief systems.
 It is like the hard drive of a computer.
 Everything is stored there.
 The subconscious mind, our heart, sits somewhere between our spirit and our conscious mind.
 Memories, beliefs, values, lies, truths, mindsets.
 Jesus called this ‘soil’ and it can have all kinds of seeds sown into it.